 Before you start

-Here are some things to know before you start working with Google Search Console metrics and dimensions:
+Here are some things to know before you start working with metrics and dimensions from Google Search Console:

 - Google aggregates Search Console data, therefore we can’t match data to a particular session.

-- You can create a report combining Google Search Console data with analytics data only when using matching dimensions: device type, continent, country, session entry URL, or date.
+- You can create a report combining data from Google Search Console with analytics data only when using matching dimensions: device type, continent, country, session entry URL, or date.

-- If you use the dimension of a search engine keyword, you can combine it only with Google Search Console metrics like impressions (search engine), clicks (search engine), CTR (search engine), or average position (search engine).
+- If you use the dimension of a search engine keyword, you can combine it only with metrics from Google Search Console like impressions (search engine), clicks (search engine), CTR (search engine), or average position (search engine).
 It’s because this dimension doesn’t match any dimension in Piwik PRO.

 - If you see zeros in your report, it means that you have used the dimension that doesn’t match the dimension from Google Search Console.

-- If you’re not familiar with custom reports, read our supporting article “Create a custom report.“
+- If you’re not familiar with custom reports, read our supporting article.

-Creating a custom report with Google Search Console data
+Create a custom report with data from Google Search Console

-To create a custom report that will contain Google Search Console data, follow these steps:
+To create a custom report that will contain data from Google Search Console, follow these steps: